dlim2012/passage-retrieval-with-noise/README.md

 --n_train_steps: maximum train steps (default: 200000)
 --n_validation_steps: number of validation steps at each interval (default: 1000)
 --lr: learning rate (default: 3e-7)
---not_lr_schedule: using this argument will disable linear learning rate scheduling
+--not_lr_schedule: using this argument will disable linear learning rate scheduling (default: use lr scheduling)
 --warm_up_steps: number of warm-up steps for linear learning rate schedule (default: 20000)
 --linear_decay_steps: number of steps that the learning rate becomes 0 (default: 200000)
 --measure_steps: number of steps of the interval that validation is performed (default: 1000)